vitessio/website/content/en/docs/reference/features/two-phase-commit.md

 * **twopc_coordinator_address**: This should specify the address (or VIP) of the VTGate that VTTablet will use to resolve abandoned transactions.
 * **twopc_abandon_age**: This is the time in seconds that specifies how long to wait before asking a VTGate to resolve an abandoned transaction.

-With the above flags specified, every master VTTablet also turns into a watchdog.
+With the above flags specified, every primary VTTablet also turns into a watchdog.
 If any 2PC transaction is left lingering for longer than twopc_abandon_age seconds, then VTTablet invokes VTGate and requests it to resolve it.
 Typically, the abandon_age needs to be substantially longer than the time it takes for a typical 2PC commit to complete (10s of seconds).

 ## Configuring MySQL